niteshpant99/niteshpant99/README.md

 console.log("Always learning, always building! 🚀");
 ```

 *Currently exploring opportunities in tech and AI.
-Open to collaborate on interesting projects!*
+Open to collaborating on interesting projects!*

 <!---